 If you believe this, then I’ve got a lovely seaside resort in Chiang Rai I’d love to sell to you.

 In all seriousness though, I’m always hopeful that the situation will improve.
 Every year there is a lot of talk, but I’ve seen no indication in the past 15+ years of any real change to the human behavior that causes the smoke pollution.

-While it’s good to be optimistic, it’s even better to be realistic and make plans to deal with the pollution here or escape for several weeks.
+While it’s good to be optimistic, it’s even better to be realistic and make plans to deal with the pollution here or escape for several weeks to somewhere more breathable.